-Caption: The researchers examined the relationship between each sheep's body weight and its level of infection by nematodes, tiny parasitic worms that thrive in the gastrointestinal tract of sheep.
+Nematodes (image) Princeton University Caption The researchers examined the relationship between each sheep's body weight and its level of infection by nematodes, tiny parasitic worms that thrive in the gastrointestinal tract of sheep.
 This scanning electron micrograph shows nematodes on the surface of a sheep's gut with a field of view of approximately one centimeter.
 An economic detriment to sheep farmers, nematodes infect both wild and domesticated sheep, resulting in weight loss, reduced wool growth and death.
 Credit Photo by David Smith/Moredun Research Institute Usage Restrictions None Disclaimer: AAAS and EurekAlert! are not responsible for the accuracy of news releases posted to EurekAlert! by contributing institutions or for the use of any information through the EurekAlert system.